fernantastic/unity-ci-builder/README.md

 # 🚀 Unity CI/CD Builder

-Simple, automated headless Unity builds and deployment.
-Supports Windows, Mac, Linux, iOS, Android.
+Simple, automated headless Unity builds and deployment using **GitHub Actions** and **Self-Hosted Runners**.

+This tool automatically sets up all the necessary scripts and workflows to:
+- Trigger builds on your own build machine whenever you push code.
+- Support multi-platform builds: Windows, Mac, Linux, iOS, Android.
+- Automatically upload builds to **Itch.io** and **Steam**.
+- Configure everything directly inside Unity via a **Configuration Window** (or by editing simple config files).

 ## Quick Start (Project Setup)